-You can often even get a mortgage if this is your first job, it depends on the Lender.
-If you are due to start a new job soon then you may be able to get a mortgage if you have a signed contract and job offer letter.
+You can often even get a mortgage if this is your first job, though this is purely dependant on the lender.
+If you are due to start a new job soon then you may still be able to get a mortgage, providing that you have a signed contract and job offer letter.